sulfur321/Project-1-UTCyberSecurity/README.md

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Specify which Beats you successfully installed
+- Microbeats

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._